robincee/pdf_ng/README.txt

 Create a new image style for the thumbnail.
 Let's make it 90x130 pixels.

+Edit the 'Colorbox Thumbnail' document file display Set the display to 'image' and select the thumbnail you created in the previous step.

 Visit admin/structure/file-types/manage/document/file-display and edit the new entity view modes:
 - Enable 'Media Colorbox' on the PDF trigger.
 - Set the 'File view mode' to PDF Colorbox Thumbnail.
 - Set the 'Colorbox view mode' to PDF Colorbox Document.

 Save everything and enjoy the ride!